Anthropological Theory for the Twenty-First Century: A Critical Approach

 Ebook - PDF

-Updating the canon with late twentieth century and early twenty-first century scholarship, this reader includes discussions of contemporary theories such as queer theory, decolonial theory, ontology, and anti-racism.
-Each section is framed by clear and concise editorial introductions that place the readings in context and conversation with each other.
-Posing thoughtful questions to students, and including a glossary to facilitate reader comprehension, the authors have also designed a dynamic companion website to recommend additional resources, including multimedia materials, supplemental readings, links to author websites, and more.
+Updating the canon with late twentieth-century and early twenty-first-century scholarship, this reader includes discussions of contemporary theories such as queer theory, decolonial theory, ontology, and anti-racism.
+Each section is framed by clear and concise editorial introductions that place the readings in context and conversation with each other, as well as questions and glossaries to guide reader comprehension.
+A dynamic companion website features additional resources, including links to videos, podcasts, articles, and more.

 INTRODUCTION: A Contested Canon